kevinpt/opbasm/doc/rst/language.rst

 `string`_  `table`_
 ========== ===========

-The assembler is case insensitive.
+The assembler is case insensitive for commands.
 Uppercase or mixed case mnemonics can also be used.
+Labels and renamed registers are case sensitive.

 Instruction formats